Complete guide to commercial vs residential property investment

 To buy a commercial property, you’ll need to apply for a business loan, rather than a standard home loan, and you’ll likely need to provide a business plan and profit forecasts to secure one.

-Should I invest in commercial or residential property?
+Should I invest in commercial or residential in the post-COVID market?